 The French and Indian War

-His experience in the French and Indian War gave him knowledge and insight that he would need in the American Revolutionary War.
-He learned British tactics, logistics and strategy.
-Although he was never granted a British commission that he wanted this experience would set up him to lead the Continental Army later in his life.
+He learned British tactics, logistics, and strategy.
+Although he was never granted a British commission that he wanted, this experience would set up him to lead the Continental Army later in his life.

 Marriage and Mount Vernon

-In 1758 he was elected to he House of Burgesses
+In 1758, he was elected to the House of Burgesses

-He lived the life of an aristocrat and tried to keep his distance from people who he considered beneath him.
-He did treat everyone with respect, but his friends were definitely those of wealth.
+He lived the life of an aristocrat and tried to keep his distance from people whom he considered beneath him.
+He did treat everyone with respect, but his friends were the more affluent in society.

 American Revolutionary War